frenck/spook/documentation/index.md

 :align: center
 ```

-_Spook is a scary powerful toolbox for Home Assistant, but be aware, Spook is not your homie!_
+_Spook is a scary powerful toolbox for Home Assistant, but be aware, Spook is your homie!_

 Hi! 👋